-Great scrum team wants to deliver working product every sprint.
+The great scrum team wants to deliver the working products every sprint.
 But how much should you plan for the sprint?
 Statistics is a great tool to answer this question.
-Once your team has some history of previous sprints, ScrumDesk helps product owner answer that question pretty straightforward.
+Once your team has some history of previous sprints, ScrumDesk helps product owners answer that question pretty straightforward.

 Capacity indicators display three values:

 - I – number of items which are planned for the sprint,

 - E – an effort that needs to be done to finish user stories.
 In story points.

 - T – the estimated time necessary to finish user stories assigned to a planned sprint.
 In hours.

 Why there are three indicators?

 Some teams estimate by time, some prefer story points while others just a number of cards.
 Having all three you will be able to plan sprint comfortably enough.

 The green bar indicates a particular value in the planned sprint.
 It is changed once you assign backlog items into planned sprint either via drag and drop or by the change of sprint in the side view.